 Yolngu Matha: intensionality, morphosemantics, variation

 Yolŋu is a Pama-Nyungan language family spoken in NE Arnhem Land.
-Varieties exhibit a range of significant functional and formal variation in verbal inflectional paradigms, including typologically fascinating temporal phenomena (notably “cyclic” tense) and interactions between the temporal, aspectual and modal domains that point a history of contact-induced semantic change.
+Varieties exhibit a range of significant functional and formal variation in verbal inflectional paradigms, including typologically fascinating temporal phenomena (notably “cyclic” tense) and interactions between the semantic domains of temporality, modality, aspect and polarity that point a history of contact-induced change (e.g., the neutralisation of reality status marking in negated sentences).

-My dissertation describes and proposes an analysis the verbal paradigm of Djambarrpuyŋu [djr]; seeks to understand temporal & modal expression in this language; and assesses (in view of explaining) the considerable functional variation in this domain across Yolŋu languages.
+My dissertation is concerned with an analysis of the verbal paradigm of Djambarrpuyŋu [djr]; and developing an understanding of temporal & modal expression in this language.
+Drawing on new data—collected predominantly on-site in Ramingining—my work seeks to assess (in view of explaining) the considerable functional variation in this domain across Yolŋu languages with reference to contemporary theories of natural language semantics and diachronic change.

-A 2016 paper by Denise Angelo & Eva Schultze-Berndt shows how Australian Kriol temporal frame adverbials (notably bambai ‘soon’) have developed ‘apprehensional’ readings.
-I’ve been working on how insights from the formal (incl ‘dynamic’) semantics & formal pragmatics literatures can be brought to bear on these phenomena.
+A 2016 paper by Denise Angelo & Eva Schultze-Berndt shows how Australian Kriol temporal frame adverbial bambai ‘soon’ has developed ‘apprehensional’ readings.
+On the basis of new data elicited in Ngukurr, I’ve been working on how insights from the formal (incl. ‘dynamic’) semantics & pragmatics literatures can be brought to bear on this cross-linguistically attested meaning change trajectory.
+This work draws, on and has implications for, theories of information structure, conventional implicature and modals & conditionals.

-- A semantics for otherwise [w Hadas Kotek, submitted 2019]
+- A semantics for otherwise [w Hadas Kotek, submitted]

 Australian languages exhibit a range of morphosyntactic strategies for clausal and subclausal negation.
 I’ve been working on a typology of these strategies with particular reference to a cyclic change described in the literature as the ‘negative existential cycle.’

-This work has also comprised a formal amphichronic treatment of privative marking with implications for semantic theories of both grammaticalisation and negation.
+This work has also comprised a formal amphichronic treatment of privative marking (as a negative existential predicate that generalises into a clausal negator) with implications for theories of both grammaticalisation and the semantics of negation in natural language.

 - Privation & negation: semantic change in Australian languages’ negative domains

-‘A sense of agency’ (SL42, 2018) takes original field data and an assembled text corpus to analyse apparent syntactic/semantic/pragmatic distributional differences and to evince the recent grammaticalisation of agentivity in the Kriol pronoun paradigm.
+‘A sense of agency’ (SL42, 2018) takes original field data collected in Ngukurr and an assembled text corpus to analyse apparent syntactic/semantic/pragmatic distributional differences and to evince the recent (in-progress?) grammaticalisation of agentivity in the Kriol pronoun paradigm.

 The recruitment of computational phylogenetic methodologies (esp. those used in evolutionary biology and cultural anthropology) have shown promise of improving our understanding of diachronic processes.
 This work comprises Bayesian modelling of variation and trait reconstruction that makes predictions about the development of morphosyntactic phenomena across Australian languages.